Ditectrev/Microsoft-Azure-AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions-Practice-Tests-Exams-QA/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Your company has deployed several virtual machines (VMs) on-premises and to Azure.
-Azure ExpressRoute has been deployed and configured for on-premises to Azure connectivity.
-Several VMs are exhibiting network connectivity issues.
-You need to analyze the network traffic to determine whether packets are being allowed or denied to the VMs.
-Solution: Use the Azure Advisor to analyze the network traffic.
-Does the solution meet the goal?
+### Note: This question is part of a series of questions that present the same scenario.
+Each question in the series contains a unique solution that might meet the stated goals.
+Some question sets might have more than one correct solution, while others might not have a correct solution.
+After you answer a question in this section, you will NOT be able to return to it.
+As a result, these questions will not appear in the review screen.
+Your company deploys several virtual machines on-premises and to Azure.
+ExpressRoute is deployed and configured for on-premises to Azure connectivity.
+Several virtual machines exhibit network connectivity issues.
+You need to analyze the network traffic to identify whether packets are being allowed or denied to the virtual machines.
+Solution: Use Azure Advisor to analyze the network traffic.
+Does this meet the goal?

 - [ ] Yes.
 - [x] No.